 Library element for storage solutions.

-The AES-IP-37 is a family of the cryptographic library elements in Inside Secure’s HW IP library.
+The AES-IP-37 is a family of the cryptographic library elements in the Rambus hardware IP library (formerly of Inside Secure).
 The accelerators include I/O registers, encryption and decryption cores, and the logic for feedback modes and key scheduling.

 Side-channel attacks conducted against electronic gear are relatively simple and inexpensive to execute.
 Such attacks include simple power analysis (SPA) and Differential Power Analysis (DPA).
 As all physical electronic systems routinely leak information, effective side-channel countermeasures should be implemented at the design stage to ensure protection of sensitive keys and data.